ronaldoussoren/pyobjc/docs/apinotes/CoreFoundation.rst

 * These API's are not supported for now.
 The ``Create`` functions need manual wrappers, which haven't been written yet.
-There are also no uninttests for the automaticly created bindings.
+There are also no uninttests for the automatically created bindings.

 * Use a Python XML parser (such as ElementTree) instead.